Pretraining Scaling Laws for Generative Evaluations of Language Models: Discussion

 \section{Discussion}

-In this work, we investigated pretraining scaling laws for generative evaluations of language models.
-Our work was motivated most directly by \citet{openai2024gpt4technicalreport}'s success at predicting pass rates at HumanEval \citep{chen2021evaluatinglargelanguagemodels}, as well as by \citet{hu2024predictingemergentabilitiesinfinite}.

-\textbf{Key Findings} Our work's main contribution is the proposal and rigorous backtesting of three distinct scaling laws for pass-at-$k$, using (1) pretraining compute, (2) model parameters and pretraining tokens, and (3) gold reference log likelihoods as covariates.
-We demonstrate that a key hyperparameter in generative evaluation -- the number of attempts per problem $k$ -- offers a novel lever for controlling the scaling law parameters and predictability.
-Empirically, we find that while all three laws have comparable predictive accuracy, the parameters of the gold reference likelihood law are uniquely stable, converging across nearly five orders of magnitude of compute.
-Finally, we establish a theoretical connection between the compute law and the parameters\,+\,tokens law, proving that the compute law emerges as the compute-optimal envelope of the parameters-and-tokens law.
+\textbf{Key Findings:} We investigated pretraining scaling laws for generative evaluations of language models.
+Our work was motivated by \citet{openai2024gpt4technicalreport}'s success, as well as by the insights of \citet{hu2024predictingemergentabilitiesinfinite}.
+Our primary contribution is the proposal and rigorous backtesting of three distinct scaling laws for pass-at-$k$, utilizing (1) pretraining compute, (2) model parameters and pretraining tokens, and (3) gold reference log likelihoods as covariates.
+We demonstrate that the number of attempts per problem, $k$, acts as a critical hyperparameter in generative evaluation, offering a novel lever to control both the parameters of the scaling laws and their predictive reliability.
+Empirically, while all three laws exhibit comparable predictive accuracy, the gold reference likelihood law is uniquely stable, with parameters converging across nearly five orders of magnitude of compute.
+Finally, we establish a theoretical connection between the compute law and the parameters-and-tokens law, proving that the former emerges as the compute-optimal envelope of the latter.
+This derivation yields a dimensionless \textit{misallocation penalty}, quantifying the efficiency loss when training deviates from the optimal parameter-token ratio.

-\textbf{Limitations} The main limitation of this work is that the empirical results are based on a single benchmark (GSM8K) and a single model family (Pythia).
-Additionally, we consider only pass-at-$k$ generative evaluations, whereas other are of course worth considering as well.
+\textbf{Limitations:} The primary limitation of this work is its empirical focus on a single model family (Pythia).
+As detailed in Section~\ref{sec:methodology}, this scope was a necessary constraint to enable a rigorous, high-resolution analysis (fitting 5-parameter laws requires dense checkpoints) while managing the substantial computational costs of generative sampling.
+Additionally, we focus exclusively on pass-at-$k$ metrics; other generative evaluation metrics and tasks warrant similar investigation.